nishan0000/AI-Typing-Copilot/README.md

 # TypAi

-TypAi is a Python script designed to assist in fixing typos, casing, and punctuation errors in text using the OLLAMA API.
+TypAi is a AI-Typing Copilot designed to assist in fixing typos, casing, and punctuation errors in text using the OLLAMA API.
 It provides a convenient way to correct text by simply pressing an assigned hotkey (Alt+X by default).

 ## Features